Koshin Reiki Association Books

 Mikao Usui's Instructions to Reiki Students

-This book presents the only complete English language translation of the surviving writing of Reiki’s founder, Mikao Usui.
-Published around 1926 in old Japanese, the Kokai Denju Setsumei has been kept private for a century, available only to members of the secretive Usui Reiki Ryoho Gakkai.
+This book presents the only complete English language translation of Kokai Denju Setsumei, one of the four instructional texts written by Reiki’s founder, Mikao Usui.
+Published in January 1926, this document has been kept private for a century, available only to members of the Usui Reiki Ryoho Gakkai.

-In it, Usui explains why he created his Reiki system and what he intended it to train.
-It shows that Reiki was not designed primarily as a healing method, but as a disciplined path for cultivating the heart-mind and restoring unity between spirit and body.
-Everything else in later Reiki culture grows out of, or departs from, this original purpose.
+In it, Usui explains why he created his Reiki system and what it was intended to train.
+It shows that Reiki was not designed primarily as a healing method, but as a disciplined path for cultivating the heart-mind (kokoro) and restoring unity between spirit and body.
+Everything in later Reiki culture grows out of, or departs from, this original purpose.

 Reiki as A Path of Self-Cultivation